flet-dev/website/docs/controls/container.md

 ### `url_target`

 Where to open URL in the web mode.
-Value is of `URL_TARGET` enum:
+Value is of `UrlTarget` enum:

 * `BLANK` (default) - new tab/window.
 * `SELF` - the current tab/window.